fmauquie/react-native-dp3t-sdk/README.md

 - `backendAppId`: Unique ID for the backend, used internally by the SDK to reset the sync caches when it changes (I think)
 - `reportBaseUrl`: Report URL for the backend (should be provided by your backend provider)
 - `bucketBaseUrl`: Bucket URL for the backend (should be provided by your backend provider)
+- `publicKeyBase64`:  The public key of the service.
+Necessary for sync in Android.

 ### API